barnex/life/README.md

 |----|----|----|----|----|----|----|----|
 |    |    |    |    |    |    |    |    |

 Of course, when shifting, we need to fill in the 4 bits on the left or right side with the corresponding bits of the neighboring word.
-We marked those with `xxxx` for brevity.
+We marked those with `<<<<` for brevity.

 We now have the number of neighbors for 16 cells, using only a few additions and shifts.
 A more straightforward implementation would have taken about 100 loads, 100 additions and 100 stores.
 Note that we include the central cell itself in the number of neighbors.